wp-plugins/collage-gallery/readme.txt

 == Description ==

-Plugin automatically create responsive collage gallery (like Google, Flickr, VK.com...) from images attached to the post.
+Plugin automatically create responsive collage gallery (like Google, Flickr, VK.com...) from images attached to the post with lightbox.

 **Features**

 * Create **collage gallery** with **caption** from images, attached to the post automatically or manual with shotcode `[collage_gallery]` with parameters `[collage_gallery photo = "1,3,4-12"]`, where `1,3,4-12` - number of attached images: first, third and from 4-th till 12-th.
+* **!!!** Open lightbox (`PhotoSwipe`: touch, mobile, responsive), when clicked on image in collage.
 * Select the pages types on which will be added collage: `is_tax()`, `is_single()`, `is_front_page()`.
 * Create collage only if post has `post_meta` with given name.
 * Some collage gallery settings: caption, collage row height, last images...